marcobonici/marcobonici.github.io/blog/capse.md

 @def title = "Capse.jl"

-# Capse.jl: a one-second-CMB analysis tool
+# The Julia CMB emulator: here comes Capse!

 On of the recent hot topics in Cosmology is represented by the development of _emulators_, surrogate models that are meant to replace a computationally expensive function with an approximation that is way cheaper.
 Focusing on CMB emulators, two of the last emulators built are ClassNet[^classnet] and Cosmopower[^cosmopower].
 Following different strategies and approaches, these two frameworks are able to compute the CMB angular spectrum in a fraction of the time required by an Einstein-Boltzmann solver; Cosmopower in particular is around 1,000 times faster, computing the CMB power spectrum in a few milliseconds.

 So, the interested reader might ask us a simple question: *why are you working on yet another CMB emulator?
-Can't you just use Cosmopower?*
+Can't you just use what is already out there?*

-I think that, although Cosmopower has reached an incredibile performance and versatility, we can do better, reducing the amount of resources required to train the emulators and reaching a higher computational performance.
+I think that, although the codes developed by the community an incredibile performance and versatility, we can do better, reducing the amount of resources required to train the emulators and reaching a higher computational performance.
 Furthermore, I wanna leverage one of the emulators main characteristics, their _differentiability_.
 This open up to the possibility of using gradient-based algorithms for bayesian inference and minimization.

 In order to reach that goal, together with Federico Bianchini[^moustache] and Jaime Ruiz-Zapatero[^phylosophy], I have developed Capse.jl, a CMB Angular Power Spectrum emulator written using the Julia language.